pyorot/sspc/docs/Aliasing.md

 gr0    :=    h    [    80001000    ]
 ```

-## compiler_aliasing.py
+## <span>alias.py</span>

-An AliasList object is constructed by the `getAliasList` function from the appropriate file type.
+An AliasList object is constructed by the `read_aliases` function from the appropriate file type.
 This object maintains the list of aliases and is used for setting asm macros and replacing alias occurrences in gecko strings.

 ## <span>compiler.py</span>

-The compiler file has a single class called CheatCode, which is responsible for navigating the parsing of a single cheat code file for a single version of the game.
-It is constructed with an AliasList, constructed from compiler_aliasing, and a Context, constructed from compiler_syntax.
-It has four methods: `lexFile`, which takes a file to be parsed and stores the resulting tokens; `lexLine`, which takes a single line of text and stores the resulting tokens; `isEmpty`, which simply returns True or False depending on whether any tokens have been stored; and `getText`, which returns the text of all stored tokens.
+The compiler file has a single relevant class called Context, which is passed to the main function of the file, `compile`.
+The Context provides game, code, and aliasing information throughout the parsing process.
+The compile function uses a functional style to return a single parsed gecko code, with the context, any logs, and an array of the lines of gecko code as attributes.